WOLF DESIGN retro REVIEW. 11th April 2019

 First impression/ Delight

-Our first impression was that it looks a little bulky.
-It’s obvious that the large speakers take up space and would have been difficult to disguise but they appear a bit dominant and too much like cheap car speakers for our liking.
-The rounded forms are an attempt to reduce the overall bulk but at the same time has resulted in a body with too much plastic.
+Our first impression was that it looks rather bulky.
+It’s obvious that the large speakers take up space and would have been difficult to disguise but they appear a bit dominant and too much like cheap car speakers.
+The rounded forms are an attempt to reduce the overall bulk but at the same time has resulted in too much plastic.
 Then there is the colour which is a light metallic Beige/champagne.
 A brave choice in an era coming out of the 1980s where most electronics were black.
 Yamaha have a tradition of trying new colours with each successive model and this was the first Synthesizer from them with a gold tone.
 Other than the colour and bulk, nothing else really stands out to suggest new innovation.
 The round sphere wheels were seen two years earlier in the B200 and everything else looks like parts from other synths in the Yamaha range.

 Exterior Design Review